quicwg/multipath/draft-ietf-quic-multipath.md

 # Acknowledgments

-Thanks to Marten Seemann and Kazuho Oku for their thorough reviews and valuable contributions!
+Thanks to Marten Seemann, Kazuho Oku, and Martin Thomson for their thorough reviews and valuable contributions!